fschulze/mr.developer/README.rst

 pin cleared (if any).
 You can control the list of development eggs explicitely with the ``activate`` and ``deactivate`` commands.

+Any source where the path is a symlink is skipped during updates, as it is assumed, that the developer handles it manually.
+It is basically treated like a filesystem source.

 Configuration
 =============